 Symptoms tend to become apparent within 12 hours of secondary exposure peaking after three-four days.
 Remission may take seven approximately days.
 Sensitivity may last a lifetime.

 Causes of Allergic Irritant Contact Dermatitis

 Shoe dye and rubber especially in training shoes.
-Sweat may cause exacerbation.
+Sweat may cause an exacerbation.
 Leather may contain dye.
-Metals such as nickel chromium found on watches and cheap earrings or costume jewellery.
+Metals such as nickel-chromium found on watches and cheap earrings or costume jewellery.
 Rubber gloves, poison ivy, house cleaners and cosmetics.
 Bergamot oil found in some fragrances induces dermatitis when exposed to the sun.
 Ylang-ylang oil, Sandalwoods, hair dyes and lavender oil may induce hyperpigmentation.
-Contributory factors include pre existing skin conditions e.g. irritant contact dermatitis, atopic dermatitis, cuts grazes, substance type e.g. acid, alkaline or salt, concentration, exposure time and frequency.
+Contributory factors include pre-existing skin conditions e.g. irritant contact dermatitis, atopic dermatitis, cuts grazes, substance type e.g. acid, alkaline or salt, concentration, exposure time and frequency.
 Sweating may dissolve the chemical, increasing the toxicity or may dilute reducing the effects.
 Dry air causes chapping which may increase susceptibility.

 For further advice on irritant or allergic reactions to the scalp please contact our helpline and speak to the on-call trichologists.
 In most cases, we can offer treatment for allergic irritant reactions to the scalp.

 Please be mindful that many conditions show similarities.
 In all cases, professional advice should be sought.
 If we can be of any further assistance please contact us on 9322681717.